SlimeVR/SlimeVR-Docs-Site/tools/termux-installation.md

 # INSTRUCTIONS - QUEST 2
 1. Download Termux (quest 1/2 is arm64) from here: https://github.com/termux/termux-app/releases

-2. Click the downloaded file, allowing it to be installed.
+2. Install the .APK file using either Sidequest, ADB, or an already installed file explorer.

 3. Open Termux, and run the following commands.
 ```